National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Citation: the record of an article, book, or other report in a bibliographic database that includes summary descriptive information, e.g., authors, title, abstract, source, and indexing terms.

 Clinical pathway: a multidisciplinary set of daily prescriptions and outcome targets for managing the overall care of a specific type of patient, e.g., from pre-admission to post-discharge for patients receiving inpatient care.
-Clinical pathways often are intended to maintain or improve quality of care and decrease costs for patients in particular diagnosis-related groups.
+Clinical pathways often are intended to maintain or improve quality of care and decrease costs of patient care in particular diagnosis-related groups.

 Clinical practice guidelines: a systematically developed statement to assist practitioner and patient decisions about appropriate health care for one or more specific clinical circumstances.
 The development of clinical practice guidelines can be considered to be a particular type of HTA; or, it can be considered to be one of the types of policymaking that is informed or supported by HTA.